MFTabriz/slabcc/docs/manual.rst

 1. **Prerequisites:**

  #. **Compiler:** You need a C++ compiler with `C++14 standard support <https://en.cppreference.com/w/cpp/compiler_support#C.2B.2B14_features>`_ (e.g. `g++ <https://gcc.gnu.org/>`_ 5.0 or later)
- #. **BLAS/OpenBLAS/MKL:** You can use BLAS+LAPACK for the matrix operations inside the slabcc but it is highly recommended to use one of the high performance replacements e.g. the `OpenBLAS <https://github.com/xianyi/OpenBLAS/releases>`_/`MKL <https://software.intel.com/en-us/mkl>`_ instead.
+ #. **BLAS/OpenBLAS/MKL:** You can use BLAS+LAPACK for the matrix operations inside the slabcc but it is highly recommended to use one of the high performance replacements, e.g., the `OpenBLAS <https://github.com/xianyi/OpenBLAS/releases>`_/`MKL <https://software.intel.com/en-us/mkl>`_ instead.
 If you don't have OpenBLAS installed on your system, follow the guide on the `OpenBLAS website <https://www.openblas.net>`_.
-Please refer to the `Armadillo documentations <https://gitlab.com/conradsnicta/armadillo-code/-/blob/9.900.x/README.md>`_ for linking to other BLAS replacements.
+Please refer to the `Armadillo documentation <https://gitlab.com/conradsnicta/armadillo-code/-/blob/9.900.x/README.md>`_ for linking to other BLAS replacements.
- #. **FFTW:** If you don't have FFTW installed on your system follow the guide on the `FFTW website <https://www.fftw.org/download.html>`_.
+ #. **FFTW:** If you don't have FFTW installed on your system, follow the guide on the `FFTW website <https://www.fftw.org/download.html>`_.
 Alternatively, you can use the FFTW interface of the MKL.

 2. **Configuration:** Set compilation parameters through environment variables.